New Images For ‘Fear The Walking Dead’ Season 3, Episode 1 Reveal Two Characters Will Be Reunited

 Daniel Sharman will play a character called Troy Otto in Season 3.
 He is seen in two images from Episode 1 of Fear the Walking Dead.
 Both images show him in army fatigues.
 Although, one image shows him with a bloody patch over his eye, indicating he will likely be injured in the first episode of Season 3.

-Further more, the next Otto image reveals a spoiler for those wondering just how soon Madison Clark (Kim Dickens) will be reunited with her son, Nick (Frank Dillane).
+Furthermore, the next Otto image reveals a spoiler for those wondering just how soon Madison Clark (Kim Dickens) will be reunited with her son, Nick (Frank Dillane).
 Dayton Callie is introduced as a character called Jeremiah Otto.
 He is seen talking to Madison and Nick, indicating Episode 1 will be when Madison and Nick are reunited.

-AMC have also indicated that the previously released image of Nick and Luciana (Danay Garcia) in a tunnel is from Episode 1 as well.
+AMC also indicated that the previously released image of Nick and Luciana (Danay Garcia) in a tunnel is from Episode 1 as well.
 Along with this, another image from Episode 1 shows Travis Manawa (Cliff Curtis) carrying Luciana away from a group of the infected, indicating she is injured or unable to escape.
 Both characters appear blood-smeared.

 So, how badly is Luciana injured in Episode 1 of Fear the Walking Dead?
 Only by tuning into the Season 3 premiere will reveal the answer!
 In the meantime, you can view the newly released stills from Season 3 of Fear the Walking Dead below.